KaotoIO/kaoto.io/content/workshop/beginner-file.md

 image: "/images/workshop/beginner-file/front.png"
 description: "Create a route that listens to a folder and outputs by log the modified files."
 draft: false
+kaoto: 1.0.0
+goals: learn how to listen to changes in a folder using Apache Camel
 ---

-On this workshop we will learn how to listen to changes in a folder using Apache Camel.

-**We will be using Kaoto version `1.0.0`.**

-The suggested way of following this workshop is to read the goals of each exercise and try to do it without looking at the solution.
-After finishing the exercise, you can check if the solution reached is the same as the solution suggested.

-If you are having difficulties with an exercise, you can try to take a look at the `Hints`.
-If that's not enough, you can check on the `Solution` section how to do it.

-Note that there may be more than one way of finishing the exercise.

 ## 1.- Log changes